control-toolbox/CTDirect.jl/test/archives/jump_ctdirect.md

 Also, the Gauss Legendre 2 implementations use a piecewise constant control.

 ## Takeaways
-- Hessian is handled differently by Jump, with a less sparse but faster method.
+- convergence: objective and trajectory are similar, iterations differ, maybe due to the different hessian handling.
+Total computation times for Trapeze are similar for Jump and CTDirect (optimized backend).
+For GL2, Jump is faster than both CTDirect versions.
 - CTDirect with manual sparsity patterns still allocates 5 to 10 times more memory than Jump, but scales better than the automatic sparsity detection.
 Manual mode becomes faster than automatic mode for GL2 above 2000 steps, while being slower for Trapeze even at 5000 steps.
-- convergence: objective and trajectory are similar, iterations differ, maybe due to the different hessian handling.
-Total computation times for Trapeze are similar for Jump and CTDirect (auto).
-For GL2, Jump is faster than both CTDirect versions.
+- Hessian is handled differently by Jump, with a less sparse but faster method.
 - in terms of control structures, GL2 solutions are clean, Jump Trapeze solutions shows a bit of noise, while CTDirect Trapeze solutions are very noisy.
 How Jump manages to find a cleaner solution with Trapeze is unclear.

 ## Todo